muhammadsalah7/SauceDemoManualAndAutomation/README.md

 ## 📜 **License**

-This project is for educational and internship evaluation purposes.
+This project is for educational purposes.